box/developer.box.com/content/guides/tooling/sdks/index.md

 Box offers a set of SDKs
 you can use to build your application.
-The next generation .NET SDK is the newest addition to the set.
-It is still a beta feature, but you can give them a try to explore all the features they bring along.

 <Message type='notice'>
 The tables below list SDKs along with additional information